 - Determine a budget.

-The first thing to do is to sit down with your fiancé and decide what type of wedding celebration you both want: a small intimate affair, a large celebration or something in between?
-Even though you have been married before, you do not have to limit yourself.
-You may have any type of wedding that you and your fiancé desire.
-Whether small and intimate, or large and elaborate, choose a wedding that makes you comfortable and reflects your personality as a couple.
+The first thing to do is sit down with your fiancé and decide what type of wedding celebration you both want: a small intimate affair, a large celebration, or something in between.
+Even though you have been married before, you don’t need to limit yourself, and you may have any type of wedding you and your fiancé desire.
+If you want to wear white, wear white.
+If you wish to have attendants, then have them.

 If you have questions or comments about gift giving or wedding etiquette, please comment below or email [email protected].

 Emails in this column are received from readers.
-Emails may be edited for spelling and grammar, or to remove sensitive information, however, we are careful not to alter the intent or content of the question.
+Emails may be edited for spelling and grammar or to remove sensitive information; however, we are careful not to alter the intent or content of the question.

-Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.
+Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations, and more.